Who is Horizon West Transmission?

 What is the expected schedule?

-According to the CAISO 2022-2023 Transmission Plan, the North Gila – Imperial Valley #2 Transmission Line is anticipated to be in service by 2032.
+The Ironwood Transmission Line is anticipated to be in service by 2030.
 The project schedule is subject to change based on regulatory approvals.